a-soong/1701QCA-Assessment3/journal/journal.md

 What parts of your project do you feel are novel?
 This is IMPORTANT to help justify a key component of the assessment rubric.

 What might be an interesting extension of this project?
 In what other contexts might this project be used? --->

+For this project, there's been plenty of coin banks made before so I researched a lot of those already made products and saw what I wanted and didn't want to implement.
+"The Design of Everyday Things" by Don Norman is a huge resource as well for design, and I've applied his thinking to both this project and others that I've been working for in other classes.
+A whole lot of perservation, trial and error and help was required to get this project to do what I wanted it to do.
+Although the PIR detector wasn't exactly perfect and didn't perform the way I wanted it to every time, for the limitations of the PIR and the micro:bit it turned out I think the best it could.
+I was quite worried about the switch button but with some help that turned out to be one of the easier things to implement.

+The top hat, bowtie and Nagbot 3000's really disturbed face was just all for fun, and to give him more character rather than him being just a coin bank - with a face he seems more like a robot with emotion (disturbed emotions).
+This project would never, ever work as a product intended to produce and sell simply because it's just too annoying, it's mainly just for novelty purposes.

+An interesting extension for this project would be to add some motors that would allow him to have moving legs and/or arms.
+With that you could make him do a silly dance every time a coin was inserted!!